InnoPhaseIoT/talaria_two_azure/examples/prov_dev_client_ll_sample/README.md

 ## Provisioning using X.509 CA Certificates based attestation
 Please note that X.509 based attestation is possible with RSA and ECC both options.
 For the detailed sequence, we will follow the ECC example.
+However, most of the steps for both ECC and RSA attestation are exactly the same.
+The only difference is in the ECC and RSA specific OpenSSL commands we use for generating the key and the certificates.
-The equivalent steps for RSA will be provided as a note towards the end of this section.
+Only these specific steps (which are different) are provided as a note towards the end of this section for the users to achieve DPS using RSA.

 Refer [this azure documentation](https://docs.microsoft.com/en-us/azure/iot-hub/iot-hub-x509ca-overview) to learn more about X.509 CA Certificates on Azure.

 ### Certificate Generation (ECC)
 - For the example purpose, [OpenSSL](https://www.openssl.org/) will be used for certificate generation.
-[Download](https://www.openssl.org/source/) and install openSSL.
+[Download](https://www.openssl.org/source/) and install OpenSSL.
 - Below commands are tested with Ubuntu machine.
 For other systems or packages other than OpenSSL, please check for the equivalent commands for similar operations as listed below.
 - Make a new directory and copy the file `x509_config.cfg` from the path `<sdk_path>/apps/talaria_two_azure/tools/OpenSSL_ECC_Config/` to this newly created directory.
 Then use following steps: